ngnvnct/thuans-Leetcode-sltns/README.md

 Study Guide Path Recommendation:
 1. **Beginner**
-...1.Level 0: Freebies
+   - Level 0: Freebies
-...1.Level 1: Easy Array and Hashing, and Two Pointers and Easy Stack ...1.Level 1.5: The rest of Array and Hashing and Two Pointers ...1.Level 2: Binary Search and Sliding Window.
-These two are specialization of Two Pointers ...1.Level 2.5: Rest of Stack
+   - Level 1: Easy Array and Hashing, and Two Pointers and Easy Stack
+   - Level 1.5: The rest of Array and Hashing and Two Pointers
+   - Level 2: Binary Search and Sliding Window.
+These two are specialization of Two Pointers
+   - Level 2.5: Rest of Stack
 2. **Intermediate**
 ...2.Level 2.5: Linked List
 ...2.Level 3a: Trees